mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/security/index.md

 ## Install the service

-Install the DC/OS Apache NiFi Service, including the following options in addition to your own:
+Install the DC/OS NiFi Service, including the following options in addition to your own:

    ```shell
    {